MarconiLab/training-courses/gis/animal-health/master-course/src/disease-spread-carto.md

 [From Carto Dashboard]
 Select "Your maps"

-from there simply click on button "NEW MAP" (top-right)
+From there simply click on button "NEW MAP" (top-right)

-click on "bluetongue_carto" dataset and click on button "CREATE MAP" (bottom-righ)
+Click on "bluetongue_carto" dataset and click on button "CREATE MAP" (bottom-righ)

-rename your newly create map "bluetongue_disease_spread" by just clicking on top-left "Untitled Map" and writing the new one
+Rename your newly create map "bluetongue_disease_spread" by just clicking on top-left "Untitled Map" and writing the new one

-then on right panel, click the brush icon (tooltip showing "wizard" when hovering on it)
+Then on right panel, click the brush icon (tooltip showing "wizard" when hovering on it)

-and after having clicled to "Torque" wizard, reproduce settings shown below:
+And after having clicled to "Torque" wizard, reproduce settings shown below:
 ```

 ![heatmap settings](img/heatmap-carto-settings.png)